 Fee What the Plan pays What the fee is for Who the fee is paid to All-Inclusive Management Fee Fee consists of: (i) Administration fee1: Each year, 1.00% of the total amount of net Contributions, Government Grants and Income earned on these amounts.
-The Administration fee is subject to applicable taxes2 (ii) Trustee and Custodian fees:Based on the current agreement in place with the Trustee.
-In 2021, the fees were 0.03% of assets plus applicable taxes2 (iii) Portfolio management fees and expenses:Based on the current portfolio manager fee agreements in place with the portfolio managers.
-In 2021, the annual weighted average fees were 0.07% of the average market value of assets in the Plan plus applicable taxes2.
+The Administration fee is subject to applicable taxes2 (ii) Trustee and Custodian fees: Based on the current agreement in place with the Trustee.
+In 2023, the fees were 0.02% of assets plus applicable taxes2 (iii) Portfolio management fees and expenses: Based on the current portfolio manager fee agreements in place with the portfolio managers.
+In 2023, the annual weighted average fees were 0.07% of the average market value of assets in the Plan plus applicable taxes2.
 CSTS's expenses incurred to monitor and manage the portfolio managers are included in the portfolio manager fees.
-Operating and administering your plan, including portfolio management, trustee, record-keeping and custodial services Canadian Scholarship Trust Foundation, which pays applicable fees to the portfolio managers who manage the Plan's investments and the Trustee as trustee, record keeper and custodian.
-The Foundation pays amounts out of the administration fee to CSTS for its management services For year ended October 31, 2021, the total All-Inclusive Management Fee was 1.10% of assets plus applicable taxes Independent Review Committee \$10,000 to the Chair, \$7,500 to each member, \$1,000 for each meeting attended, \$500 for meetings held by teleconference plus secretariat fee of \$35,000 and other expenses This is for the services of the Plan's Independent Review Committee.
-The committee reviews conflict of interest matters between the investment fund manager Independent Review Committee For the year ended October 31, 2021, \$77,605 shared by all Plans, including the Discontinued Plans and CST Bright Plan and the Plan
+For year ended October 31, 2023, the total All-Inclusive Management Fee was 1.09% of assets plus applicable taxes2 Operating and administering your plan, including portfolio management, trustee, record-keeping and custodial services Canadian Scholarship Trust Foundation, which pays applicable fees to the portfolio managers who manage the Plan's investments and the Trustee as trustee, record keeper and custodian.
+The Foundation pays amounts out of the administration fee to CSTS for its management services Independent Review Committee \$16,000 to the Chair, \$13,000 to each member which include the meeting attendance fees for 2 meetings and \$1,500 for each additional meeting attended plus secretariat fee of \$35,000 and other expenses For the year ended October 31, 2023, \$123,037 shared by all Plans, including the Discontinued Plans and CST Spark Education Portfolios This is for the services of the Plan's Independent Review Committee.
+The committee reviews conflict of interest matters between the investment fund manager and the Plan Independent Review Committee